ashenBlade/postgres-dev-helper/docs/create_extension.md

 PostgreSQL has infrastructure for contrib building and installation.
 In short, contribs have a template architecture - most parts are common for all.

-So, for faster contrib creation we will use command: `PgSQL: Bootstrap extension`.
+So, for faster contrib creation we will use command: `PGHH: Bootstrap extension`.

 ![Bootstrap extension command](img/create_extension/bootstrap_extension.png)